Allerdest, Levocetirizine

 Overview of Levocetirizine as an Antihistamine

-• Extended Efficacy: Provides long-lasting relief from symptoms.
+• Extended symptom relief

 Classification of Allerdest in Allergy Treatment

-• A primary option for managing allergic rhinitis (seasonal or year-round allergies).
+• A first-line treatment for allergic rhinitis

-• Ongoing therapy for controlling chronic hives (urticaria).
+• A maintenance therapy for chronic urticaria

 Difference Between Levocetirizine and Cetirizine

 Levocetirizine and Cetirizine possess a close molecular relationship.
+Levocetirizine Less likely to cause drowsiness (mild sedation in ~3-4% of users) as compared to Cetrizine more likely (mild sedation in ~10-14% of users).
 Levocetirizine represents the active R-enantiomer of Cetirizine, meaning it contains the pharmacologically more effective stereochemical component of the parent compound.
-This is likely due to the fact that Levocetirizine has a more targeted molecular effect, which means it can work well even at lower doses.
+Levocetirizine is a very specific molecule, which means it can work well at lower doses.
+Some people who take it say they feel less sleepy, but everyone's body is different, so results can vary a lot.

 • Levocetirizine is the active isomer of Cetirizine